 Read on to see how to make these gourd turkey centerpieces your kids will love!

-- Small decorative gourds or butternut squash - looks for ones that resemble a turkey shape!
+- Small decorative gourds (real or faux) or butternut squash – looks for ones that resemble a turkey shape!

 - Colorful feathers